Recursively Conditional Gaussian for Ordinal Unsupervised Domain Adaptation

 To efficiently approximate (in other words, roughly to guarantee) the poset constraint, we make each conditional distribution (pillar) separated from its adjacent neighbors through the following ``three-sigma" constraint:

 which has $>99.7\%$ probability as near certainty \cite{pukelsheim1994three}.
-With Eq.~\ref{eq:pv_param_constrs}\footnote{ The inequality constraints \eqref{eq:pv_param_constrs} can be easily incorporated in the conventional unconstrained optimizer modules such as PyTorch and TensorFlow through trivial reparametrizations, e.g., $\sigma_k := \frac{\Delta_k}{3} \textrm{sigmoid}(\overline{\sigma}_k)$ and $\Delta_k := \exp(\overline{\Delta}_k)$, where $\overline{\Delta}_k$ and $\overline{\sigma}_k$ are the unconstrained optimization variables, and $\textrm{sigmoid}(x) = 1/(1+\exp(-x))$.
+With Eq.~\ref{eq:pv_param_constrs}\footnote{ The inequality constraints \eqref{eq:pv_param_constrs} can be easily incorporated in the conventional unconstrained optimizer modules such as PyTorch and TensorFlow through trivial reparametrizations \cite{kim2020ordinal}, e.g., $\sigma_k := \frac{\Delta_k}{3} \textrm{sigmoid}(\overline{\sigma}_k)$ and $\Delta_k := \exp(\overline{\Delta}_k)$, where $\overline{\Delta}_k$ and $\overline{\sigma}_k$ are the unconstrained optimization variables, and $\textrm{sigmoid}(x) = 1/(1+\exp(-x))$.
 Furthermore, we fix $\sigma_1=1$ to make the optimization numerically more stable. }, the likelihood that $c_k \leq c_{k-1}$ is negligible enforcing the desired ordering $c_1 < c_2 < \dots < c_K$.
 We note that the label noise is usually significant in many ordinal dataset, and the unimodal label-smoothing is widely used to achieve conservative prediction \cite{liu2019unimodal}.
 Instead of sophisticated ordinal noise modeling \cite{liu2020unimodal}, we can simply adapt to ``one/two-sigma" constraint (i.e., $\Delta_k \geq 2\sigma_k$) to tolerate the noise, which also provides more than $68\%$ or $95\%$ confidence interval \cite{pukelsheim1994three}.

 The joint density for Eq.~\ref{eq:pv_olvae_conds_1}--\ref{eq:pv_olvae_conds_4} has a closed-form.
-Basically, given that all of them are Gaussian and linear, we have the joint density $p(c_1,c_2,\dots,c_K)$ as Gaussian.
-Therefore, the means and covariances of the full joint Gaussian model can be formulated as \cite{macneille1937partially,fattore2016partially,kim2020ordinal}:
+Basically, given that all of them are Gaussian, yet linear, we have the joint density $p(c_1,c_2,\dots,c_K)$ as Gaussian.
+Therefore, we can formulate the mean and covariance of the full joint Gaussian model as \cite{macneille1937partially,fattore2016partially,kim2020ordinal}:

 The joint distribution $p(c_1,c_2,c_3)$ For $K=3$ is:

 where ${\bf a}$ and ${\bf C}$ are the mean vector and covariance matrix of the joint Gaussian.
 Plugging this back in our original prior model Eq.~\ref{eq:pv_olvae_dimwise_indep}, we have: